leyuzzzz/cash-Drawer-Ubuntu-20.04-opening/README.md

 # cash-Drawer-Ubuntu-20.04-opening
-This is script and explanation on how to use cash drawe opening it worked for Epson Thermal printer and forSNBS thermal printer equally well
+This is script , an app and explanation on how to use cash drawer opening it worked for Epson Thermal printer and for SNBS thermal printer equally well